e-clearing-net/OCHP/OCHP.md

 The EVSP operates as a contract party for the EV user.
 The EV Service Provider takes care of the EV user authentication and billing processes.
-The EV Service Provider provides the EV-customer authorization tokens (i.e. RFID-card, Certificates, \ldots ) that give authorisation to use the charging stations of contracted EVSE Operators.
+The EV Service Provider provides the EV-customer authorization tokens (i.e. RFID-card, Certificates, ... ) that give authorisation to use the charging stations of contracted EVSE Operators.